iosifache/NetworkProtocolsFuzzingEssay/README.md

-# Network Protocols Fuzzing
+# Network Protocols Fuzzing Essay 📜

 ## Description 🖼️

-This repository contains an essay about the **usage of fuzzing for finding vulnerabilities in network protocols**.
-This was created for a course from Faculty of Automatic Control and Computers, University POLITEHNICA of Bucharest, namely "*Security Protocols*".
+This repository contains an essay about the **usage of fuzzing for finding vulnerabilities in network protocols** and **two proofs of concept** for using **boofuzz** and **AFLNet** to exeplify this kind of attacks.
+The repository was created for a course from Faculty of Automatic Control and Computers, University POLITEHNICA of Bucharest, namely "*Security Protocols*".

 ## Folders Structure 📁